1977 Topps Mexican Football A White Whale for Collectors

-One of the hardest sets to collect in Topps’ history is the complete 1977 football set issued in Mexico, complete with team names and card backs translated into Spanish.
+One of Topps’ hardest sets to complete is the 1977 football set issued in Mexico, complete with team names and card backs translated into Spanish.

 So the Bears are the Osos, the Giants are the Gigantes, and the Browns are the Cafes.
 Even the position abbreviations are translated.
 For example, WR for wide receiver is AA for Ala Abierta.

-High-grade Topps football set collector Ken Gelman owns one of two of these sets where every one of the 528 cards is at least a PSA 7 (near mint) on the registry.
+High-grade Topps football set collector Ken Gelman owns one of two sets in which every 528 cards is at least a PSA 7 (near mint) on the registry.
 According to PSA, there are only 7,617 PSA 7 or higher cards graded in total, barely enough for 14 sets.

 Process Years in the Making

-Gelman initially tried to put together the set on his own, piecemeal.
-But the rarity of the cards made it next to impossible.
-He worked out a deal with the owner of the sets to buy the lower-graded one in installments.
+Gelman initially tried to put together the set piecemeal, but the rarity of the cards made it next to impossible.
+He worked out a deal with the set’s owner to buy the lower-graded set in installments.
 The first payment was for about 40% of the cards.
-The rest were purchases over a period of a few years, just before the pandemic.
+The rest were purchases over a few years, just before the pandemic.

 Trust was not an issue.
 “We would talk every two or three months, and we just hit it off,” Gelman said.
 “We are both football fanatics.”